Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

 - **Recommended way to instantiate a `DataLakeServiceClient` - with `DefaultAzureCredential` from `@azure/identity` package**

+> Notice.
+Azure Data Lake currently reuses blob related roles like "Storage Blob Data Owner" during following AAD OAuth authentication.

-  Setup : Reference - Authorize access to blobs and queues with Azure Active Directory from a client application - https://docs.microsoft.com/azure/storage/common/storage-auth-aad-app
+  Setup : Reference - Authorize access to blobs (data lake) and queues with Azure Active Directory from a client application - https://docs.microsoft.com/azure/storage/common/storage-auth-aad-app

-  - Register a new AAD application and give permissions to access Azure Storage on behalf of the signed-in user
+  - Register a new AAD application and give permissions to access Azure Storage on behalf of the signed-in user.

     - Register a new application in the Azure Active Directory(in the azure-portal) - https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app
     - In the `API permissions` section, select `Add a permission` and choose `Microsoft APIs`.